itweedie/DeveloperLandingZonePattern/wiki/reference-library/guidelines-and-techniques/requirements-engineering/Non-Functional Requirements Processing.md

 ### Recommended Tools

 **Requirements Management:**
-- Azure DevOps Work Items for tracking
+- Work Items for tracking
-- Confluence for documentation
+- WiKi for documentation
-- Excel/SharePoint for requirements matrices
+- Excel for requirements matrices

 **Testing and Validation:**
 - Automated testing frameworks for performance NFRs